How to Post to TikTok via API (2026 Guide)

 Step 1: Query creator info

-Before every post, you must query the creator’s available privacy levels and interaction settings:
+Before every post, you must query the creator’s available privacy levels and interaction settings by sending a POST request to /v2/post/publish/creator_info/query/:

 Terminal window